brightvibesrock/reactjs-todo-example/README.md

 <img src="./public/images/InitialDeployofToDoList.png" width="300" height="150">

-From this point forward, go to Advance Developer section at the beginning of the readme and clone this repo to deploy to netlify!
+## Go to Part 2

-Also note that the original project is here, but it doesn't really explain all the ins/outs unless you watch his you tube channels.
-Enjoy!
+From this point forward, you need to do the Advanced Developer section - Part 2.
+Part 2, walks through `git clone`, `npm install`, `npm run dev` and `deploy to netifly`.
+Part 2, Readme is here: ["Advanced Developer"](https://github.com/brightvibesrock/reactjs-todo-example/).

 ## Acknowledgements
 * James Jamezca: GitHub Repo: https://github.com/jamezmca.
 He is a total front-end boss!
 If you are beginner or just need to solidify on some foundations... check out the resources below.